From 2010 to 2019, we reported on the performance of the Victorian Managed Insurance Authority's domestic building insurance scheme.

 Domestic building insurance scheme performance reports

-View the latest performance report
+View our 2018-19 performance report

-Findings from our 2017-18 performance report
+Findings from our 2018-19 performance report

 Insurers may have incurred some DBI losses

-On this basis, it would appear that collectively, insurers made a loss on DBI in each of these years.
-However, this may not necessarily be the case, as the simple loss ratio does not account for any income insurers may have earned from investing premium revenue while they wait to pay out claims.
+On this basis, it would appear that collectively, insurers made a loss on domestic building insurance in each of these years.
+However, this may not necessarily be the case as the simple loss ratio does not account for any income insurers may have earned from investing premium revenue while they wait to pay out claims.

 Project certificate numbers have increased